-- Each year, the program "Standing Up For Yourself Responding to Provocation" will be run in the school through stage assemblies and followed up in the classroom.
+- Each year, at the first assembly in term 1, anti-bullying strategies will be conveyed to students as part of the "back-to-school" messages.
 This ensures that all students receive the same message that the school is a "Bully Free Zone".
-It will be run in Term 1. - 2.
-Promote "D.O.B."
+This will be followed up in the classroom by teachers. - Promote "D.O.B."
 Don't Obey Bullies as a valid way to deal with any students who do not do the right thing.
 Students must understand that to allow us to do something about bullying, we must know about it.
-Students should always report incidents to a teacher or the Executive
+Students should always report incidents to a teacher or the Executive.
+This way, we can help.

-- Making children aware of the procedures for dealing with teasing and bullying as shown in the poster, "Is Someone Hassling You?" and other poster resources.
+- 3. Making children aware of the procedures for dealing with teasing and bullying as shown in the poster, "Is Someone Hassling You?" and other poster resources.
 A Bystanders Code will also be discussed. - 4.
 Incidents of teasing and bullying are to be recorded in the playground duty book so that patterns can be tracked.
 Reported incidents will be dealt with swiftly by the Principal or Deputy Principals.
-A 'same-day'/immediate response practice will be implemented as it is believed that isolated incidents - if addressed with speed - will ensure that it does not happen again. - 5.
+A 'same-day'/immediate response practice will be implemented as it is believed that isolated incidents if addressed with speed will ensure that it does not happen again. - 5.
 If a regular pattern occurs, refer to procedures in the Good Discipline Code.
-Contact the parents. - Our school's Positive Behaviours for Success (PBS) values are promoted as a positive way to fight bullying "BE RESPONSIBLE RESPECT SAFETY HONESTY".
+Contact the parents. - Our school's Positive Behaviours for Success (PBS) values are promoted as a positive way to fight bullying - "BE RESPONSIBLE - RESPECT - SAFETY - HONESTY".
 Signage about the school actively reminders all students to follow these values. - 7.
 Pro-active care is taken to ensure that students with special needs and disabilities are not bullied or targeted in any way. - 8.
 The school's Mobile Phone Policy supports the prevention of cyber bullying within the school.
 Phones are expected to be handed in at the office daily and are not to be taken into the playground. - 9.
 Our Computer Policy also places severe penalties including loss of computer usage should misuse occur of the school's email and computer network.
 Disciplinary action may also be taken for misuse of technology outside the school should it be proven to be impacting of the school's practices and student wellbeing.